 Data are required in this element for OCR processing.
 Any information populated by a provider's computer software is acceptable data for this element.
 If computer software does not automatically complete this element, enter information such as the provider's federal tax identification number.

 Form Locator 6 - Statement Covers Period (From - Through)

-Enter both dates in MM/DD/YY format (e.g., November 3, 2008, would be 11/03/08).
-Include the date of discharge or death.
+Enter the date the services were complete in MM/DD/YY format (e.g., November 3, 2008, would be 11/03/08).